An uncountable version of Pt\'ak's combinatorial lemma: Larger cardinals

 In conclusion to our note, we shall add a few comments on Haydon's result, Theorem \ref{Haydon's th: l1(k) iff onto map}.
-At the appearance of \cite{Haydon quotient} it was unknown whether the equivalence stated in Theorem \ref{Haydon's th: l1(k) iff onto map} (or, more generally, the equivalence between the assertions in \cite[Remark 2.5]{Haydon quotient}) could possibly hold under more general assumptions on $\kappa$.
+When \cite{Haydon quotient} appeared, it was unknown whether the equivalence stated in Theorem \ref{Haydon's th: l1(k) iff onto map} (or, more generally, the equivalence between the assertions in \cite[Remark 2.5]{Haydon quotient}) could possibly hold under more general assumptions on $\kappa$.
 The sufficient condition holding true for every cardinal $\kappa$, Haydon himself (unpublished) later noted that the necessary condition fails to hold for $\kappa=\omega_1$, under the Continuum Hypothesis.
 One such example was also obtained by N.~Kalamidas, in his Doctoral dissertation (\emph{cf.} \cite[Example 1.3]{Negr84}).

 Incidentally, this is also a consequence of the results presented in our note, since the unique point where the proof of Theorem B depends on some cardinality assumption is the appeal to Theorem \ref{Haydon's th: l1(k) iff onto map}; in particular, Theorem B actually holds true for every cardinal number for which the equivalence in Theorem \ref{Haydon's th: l1(k) iff onto map} holds.
 Theorem A(ii) then yields the desired counterexample.